ym-2021/ym-2021.github.io/_posts/2022-03-06-event-promotion.md

   - "resources"
 tags:
   - "digital-skills"
-coverImage: "/images/pexels-photo-3184454.jpeg"
+coverImage: "/images/22-03-06.jpeg"
 ---

-*This article was originally posted on my WordPress site*
+*This article was originally posted on my WordPress site, now replaced by this Github Page*

 Probably you are thinking of hosting a conference, webinar, or workshop, but not sure how to promote an event or what tools to use.
 This blog will list several popular tools, ranging from easy-to-use ones with built-in templates, to those that require a little bit more time and energy.
 But first, there are some principles for event advertising and choosing tools.